 - An analysis of endowed professorships to ensure equity is completed periodically.

-- Inclusion of contributions to diversity and inclusion is considered in the promotion and tenure process.
+- Faculty work that enhances diversity and inclusion is considered in the promotion and tenure process.

 - Office of Faculty Development and Diversity (OFDD): Oversees best practices in hiring and promotion of diverse faculty.